 3rd Day.
 Holy Saturday, 13th April 1471.

 40 days of fasting were coming to an end, the last day of the Tridum dawned and as the excitement mounted for the great Easter meal the next day, the mass was held, dark and bare of ornament as usual.
 Only the dying were allowed the sacraments.
 For the soldiers of Edward’s and Warwick’s armies the hope of a peaceful vigil and a companionable breaking of the fast with friends and family after mass to mark the resurrection of Christ was slim.
-The Yorkists marched out of London that morning to find Warwick, their banners lowered so as not to scrape the gatehouse ceiling’s and uplifted on the other side to catch the sun, which must have been bright and cheerful.
-Edward took with him not only his brothers Gloucester and Clarence, the brothers Hastings, Lord Howard and Lord Cromwell but King Henry VI as hostage as well.
+The Yorkists marched out of London that morning to find Warwick, their banners lowered so as not to scrape the ceiling of the gatehouse and uplifted on the other side to catch the sun.
+Edward took with him not only his brothers Gloucester and Clarence, the brothers Hastings, Lord Howard and Lord Cromwell but the eternal hostage, King Henry VI as well.
 The army snaked out of London and struck out up the great north road until at evening their “Aforeriders” came trotting into the market town of Barnet, just over 11 miles from London, a typical timber framed and tiled cluster of leaning houses hugging the market square.
 As they rode in they surprised a scouting party of Lancastrians and an affray took place, followed by what the Italians would have called a Scaramuccia as the Yorkist chased them out to the town.
-Edward’s Knights and hobilars gave the hue and cry and set their Spurs after them, galloping in hot pursuit they suddenly drew rein and gazed with astonishment at the dark mass that stained the fields and roads before them, slowly moving, imperceptibly glistening in the dying light, a dragon bearing the banners of Warwick, Montagu, Exeter and Oxford, as yet clearly discernible to the pointing fingers of Edward’s scouts was creeping across the high ground straddling the road.
+Edward’s Knights and hobilars gave the hue and cry and set their Spurs after them, galloping in hot pursuit they suddenly drew rein and gazed with astonishment at the dark mass that stained the fields and roads before them, slowly moving, imperceptibly glistening in the dying light, a dragon bearing the banners of Warwick, Montagu, Exeter and Oxford, as yet clearly discernible to the pointing fingers of Edward’s scouts, was creeping across the high ground straddling the road.
 The Yorkist scourers galloped back to tell their master of the beast.
 As the night wore on this dragon would prove to breath fire too.

 On hearing the report Edward ordered the army to push on through Barnet, and not linger in the town.
 He arrayed his banners in battle array, and set up his tents, so as to be ready to fight first the next morning.
 His men hunkered down under hedges and in ditches for the night and waited, listening to the conversations of their opponents, for the dawn of Easter Sunday to light the dawn of what could be their last day.

 Warwick’s men similarly sought shelter in the open, the entire army bedding down behind a long hedge that roughly fronted their position.
-The noise of a moving army could not be hidden, even if the darkness hid them from view Warwick realised that the Yorkists had advanced out of Barnet and brought up his artillery and trained it on the enemy.
+The noise of a moving army could not be hidden, even if the darkness hid them from view Warwick realised that the Yorkists had advanced out of Barnet and brought up his artillery.
 In the gloom yellow muzzle flashes flared across the Lancastrian ridge, followed by the deep grunt of artillery.
 Men instinctively ducked but soon realised that the stone shot was howling overheard and landing behind them.
 By a twist of fate Edward’s precipitous advance had led his army much closer than he had intended, and had missed the Lancastrians sheltering behind their hedgerow, but by that token saved it Warwick’s bombardment, that similarly had failed to locate the Yorkists.
 Thinking that they were much further back the Lancastrian guns pounded away all night and, but merely furrowed a few fields with their shot.
 Whether Edward had originally wanted to surprise Warwick that night, or whether he truly wanted to attack at dawn, is not clear, but he issued strict orders to his men to keep quiet and not to return fire.
 The constant booming of artillery made it hard to get much rest for either side, but Edward could be confident that he had already gained an advantage, for Warwick was obviously unaware that he was so close.
 As his guns spiced the night air with the scent of sulphur the Earl discussed matters with his brother Montagu.
 The army was nervous and disheartened, and he convinced Warwick that they should fight dismounted the next day, so as to reassure them.
+The Kingmaker had a habit of dismounting in order to show his resolve.
 Ordinary infantry had a suspicion of nobles mounted on fast horses, nevertheless it was common practice for able bodied commanders to fight on foot anyway and it was hardly a revolutionary suggestion for a veteran like Warwick.
-Nevertheless it was the Earl’s habit to ride from place to place, like a 18th or 19th century commander, encouraging his men and being on the crisis spot when needed, like most of the pre battle decisions made of the 13th it would have decisive results.
+Nevertheless the Earl was also known to ride from place to place, like a 18th or 19th century commander, encouraging his men and being on the crisis spot when needed, like most of the pre battle decisions made on the 13th, it would have decisive results.